Priyal1989/FunBookAndVideoOrderProcessor/README.md

 # Notes

-- There is no UI or DataLayer(Repository) Implemented for this.
+- There is no UI or DataLayer/Repository Implemented for this.
 - This application contains only business layer and model.
 - Code contains flexible purchase order processor
 - Whenever any business rule will be added you just need to change RuleGenerator and RuleExceutor only.